crypticpy/astigmatism-easy/astigmatism-easy-theme/README.md

 ### Scientific Color Selection

-Every color in this theme has been chosen based on vision science principles:
+Every color in the Night and Daylight variants has been chosen based on vision science principles:

 | Element | Color | Contrast | Scientific Rationale |
 |---------|-------|----------|---------------------|